Child Adoption in India: Rules, Process and Laws

 Laws Governing Adoption in India

-Adoption law in India is in conjunction with the personal laws of individual religion and therefore, adoption is not allowed as per the personal laws of Muslims, Christians, Parsis and Jews in the country.
-However, an adoption can be made from an orphanage under the Guardians and Wards Act, 1890, subject to court’s approval.
-In this case, the adoptive couple are guardians and not parents of the adopted child.
-Under this Act, Christians can adopt a child only under foster care and the foster child is free to break away all relations from the guardians on becoming a major.
+Adoption law in India is in conjunction with the personal laws of individual religion, and therefore, adoption is not allowed as per the personal laws of Muslims, Christians, Parsis and Jews in the country.
+However, adoption can be made from an orphanage under the Guardians and Wards Act 1890, subject to the court’s approval.
+In this case, the adoptive couple is guardians and not parents of the adopted child.
+Under this Act, Christians can adopt a child only under foster care, and the foster child is free to break away all relations from the guardians on becoming a major.

 Adoption of abandoned, surrendered or abused children is governed by the Juvenile Justice (Care and Protection of Children) Act, 2015.

-Currently, there is no specific law that governs adoption of kids in India by foreign nationals or NRI’s but the same is governed under Guidelines Governing Adoption of Children, 2015.
+Currently, no specific law governs adoption of kids in India by foreign nationals or NRI’s, but the same is governed under Guidelines Governing Adoption of Children, 2015.
 In the absence of any concrete Act for intercountry adoption, the procedures laid down by the Guardians and Wards Act, 1890 are followed.